-Becker reported that the men in the field were not following orders properly.
-“The application of gas usually is not undertaken correctly.
+Becker reported that the men in the field were not following orders properly: “The application of gas usually is not undertaken correctly.
 In order to come to an end as fast as possible, the driver presses the accelerator to the fullest extent.
 By doing that the persons to be executed suffer death from suffocation and not death by dozing off as was planned.
 My directions now have proved that by correct adjustment of the levers death comes faster and the prisoners fall asleep peacefully.
 Distorted faces and excretions, such as could be seen before, are no longer noticed.” (emphasis by author)

-The letter begins with the subject line: “Re: Technical adjustments to special vans at present in service and to those that are in production.”
+Willy Just was a German workshop foreman who transformed regular trucks into gas vans.
+He wrote to Rauff by beginning with the subject line: “Re: Technical adjustments to special vans at present in service and to those that are in production.”
 Just explains that “[s]ince December 1941 . . .
 97,000 have been processed, using three vans . . .”
 However, based on “[p]revious experience” Just recommends several changes:

 First, Just recommended that two slots should be added at the top of the rear wall of the cargo compartment to “facilitate the rapid distribution of CO [carbon monoxide].” (emphasis by author)

 Third, Just suggested that the lights in the cargo compartment needed to be covered with a steel grid to prevent damage from the “load.”
-It seems that when the “back door is closed and it gets dark inside, the load pushes hard against the door” where they can see the little light that remains around the edges. (emphasis by author)
+Likewise, it seems that when the “back door is closed and it gets dark inside, the load pushes hard against the door” where they can see the little light that remains around the edges. (emphasis by author)

 By Jacques Lahitte (Own work) [CC BY 3.0 (http://creativecommons.org/licenses/by/3.0)], via Wikimedia Commons